squf/it-tools/intune/intune-assignment-reports/README.md

   ![image](https://github.com/user-attachments/assets/01639737-4bb5-4f04-955b-6cec748be9fb)

-* This is from this line in the script:
+* This is from these lines in the script:

 ```
 # Ask if user wants to open the report
 $openReport = Read-Host "Would you like to open the report now? (y/n)"
 	if ($openReport -eq 'y') {
 	Start-Process $filePath
 }
 ```

 * For a simple fix, I tried just commenting all of these lines out and re-running the script.